 Polyunsaturated fats are very similar to monounsaturated fats.
-They have the same chemical design — “one unsaturated carbon bond in the molecule” — when in oil form they are both typically liquid at room temperature — and they both reduce bad cholesterol, maintain body’s cells, and provide vitamin E. With that said, polyunsaturated fats have a bit of a leg up on monounsaturated fats due to their omega-6 and omega-3 fatty acid content.
-These are fats that your body cannot produce and therefore you have to consume via diet.
+They have the same chemical design — “one unsaturated carbon bond in the molecule” — when in oil form, they are both typically liquid at room temperature — and they both reduce bad cholesterol, maintain the body’s cells, and provide vitamin E. With that said, polyunsaturated fats have a bit of a leg up on monounsaturated fats due to their omega-6 and omega-3 fatty acid content.
+These are fats that your body cannot produce, and therefore you have to consume them via diet.

 There’s lots of hullabaloo about saturated fat.
-Some say there’s nothing bad about it, while others recommend to steer clear of that fat altogether.
-Based on lots of research study, it looks like finding a medium between these controversial opinions may be the key to healthy saturated fat consumption.
+Some say there’s nothing bad about it, while others recommend steering clear of that fat altogether.
+Based on lots of research studies, it looks like finding a medium between these controversial opinions may be the key to healthy saturated fat consumption.